Start My Answer

 What to do when contacted by Receivables Performance Management

-Did you know that debt collectors must adhere to regulations set by the FTC and the Consumer Financial Protection Board (CFPB)?
-You can report debt collectors to the FTC or the CFPB if they engage in any of the following behavior:
+Did you know that debt collectors must adhere to regulations set by the Fair Debt Collection Practices Act (FDCPA) and the Consumer Financial Protection Board (CFPB)?
+You can report debt collectors to the FTC or the CFPB if they engage in any of the following behaviors:

 • Calling before 8:00 a.m. or after 9:00 p.m.